BII-Lab/Yeti-Project/doc/charter-yeti-phase2.md

 * Develop guidelines for the operation of Yeti Testbed and services and for the administration of Yeti root zone.
 * Provide a good platform of communication and coordination from different stockholders in th scope of DNS and Root

-It worthwhile to confirm again that Yeti is a live testbed but not for production network.
+It worthwhile to confirm again that Yeti is a live testbed not for production network.
 And Yeti is NEVER providing alternate name space.

 ## Research Challenges